foundata/proxmox-pve-backup-usb/README.md

 **Features:**

-* Easy definition of which PVE dumps to copy (including limitation of „only the N-th newest ones of machine X“).
+* Easy selection of PVE dumps to copy (including limitation of „only the N newest ones of machine X“).
-* Able to use multiple backup source directories for PVE dumps.
+* Can search multiple backup source directories for PVE dumps.
-* Automatic mount and unmount of USB drive (including decryption / `cryptsetup open`).
+* Automatic search of USB drive, mount including decryption / `cryptsetup open`.
 * Extensive output, syslog and optional mail notification (using the system's `mail`; please make sure a proper relay is configured).
-* Robust error handling and checks (e.g. available space on target and so on).
+* Robust error handling and checks (e.g. available space on target, prevent parallel execution and so on).

 ## Installation